-Using the Micro-Polar, the concentration, the dry substance or the water content is measured.
+Using the Berthold MicroPolar moisture measurement system, any of the concentration, the dry substance, or the water content can be measured.
 The product can be in fluid, suspension, paste or powder form.
 Measuring can take place in pipelines, vessels or in other process related system parts using the different sensors.

 Typical areas of application are amongst others, measurement of cream cheese, butter, milk of lime, gypsum suspension, silicic acid etc.